CMSgov/dpc-app/bbcerts/README.md

 # Blue Button TLS Resources

-Should contain a JKS keystore named bb.keystore that contains two entries:
+This directory should contain a JKS keystore named bb.keystore that contains two entries:
 - The client key and certificate used in mutual TLS authentication with the BlueButton server
 - The BlueButton server's certificate, if self-signed

+The keystore will primarily be used to by the BlueButtonClient to connect to the BlueButton sandbox backend during integration tests.

 ## Creating a Keystore from .pem